Tribal Group Plc Modern Slavery Statement

 Our Supply Chains and Their Adherence to Our Values

-Tribal’s supply chain consists of goods and services procured to enable our people to deliver products and services.
-Tribal's supply chains comprise mainly human resources who perform skilled services, whether they be employees, sub-contractors, associates, or agents.
-Tribal also sources software from third parties to facilitate the production of its own services or incorporated into its products.
+With customers, suppliers, sub-contractors, associates, and employees based within and outside the United Kingdom, Tribal recognises the need to ensure compliance with the provisions of the Modern Slavery Act 2015 Act in the United Kingdom, as well as the relevant laws of the jurisdictions in which we operate.
+Tribal’s supply chain consists of goods and services procured to enable our people to deliver our products and services.
+Tribal's supply chain comprise mainly human resources who perform skilled services, whether they be employees, sub-contractors, associates, or agents.
+Tribal also sources software from third parties to facilitate the production of its own services or incorporate into its products.
 Our supply chain also includes property, facilities management, human resources, information technology and marketing.

 The majority of Tribal's supply chain is based in low-risk countries where forms of modern slavery are not prevalent.